hlavacs/ViennaGameJobSystem/README.md

 ## Library Usage
-VGJS is a 2-header library that should be included in C++ source files where it is needed:
+VGJS is a header-only library that should be included in C++ source files where it is needed:

-    #include "VGJS.h"
+    #include "VGJS.h"   //also includes IntType.h

 If you additionally want coroutines then also include